-(Millions of ven) (Thousands of U.S. dollars) (IVIIIIOTIS OT YETI) 0.5. dollars) Fair value on the date of sale ¥19,031 \$171,466 Accumulated gains related to the sales 3,005 27,075
+(Thousands of (Millions of yen) U.S. dollars) Fair value on the date of sale ¥19,031 \$171,466 Accumulated gains related to the sales 3,005 27,075

 When financial assets are derecognized or there is a significant or prolonged decline in fair value below the cost, cumulative gains and losses recognized in other comprehensive income are directly transferred to retained earnings.
 For the year ended in March 31, 2019, ¥275 million (\$2,478 thousand) was transferred from other comprehensive income to retained earnings.